VultureProject/vulture-doc/vultureOS/docs/identity/ldap.md

 `Group search scope`: The LDAP search scope to use when searching for a group (base, one level or all subtree) in your LDAP directory

 `Group DN`: The starting point of your LDAP server to use when searching for groups (ex: OU=Groups) in your LDAP directory

+`Group Object classes`: The list of LDAP Object Classes (schemas) to assign to new Group entries, when created through Vulture (leave defaults unless you know what you do)

 `Group attribute`: The LDAP group's identifier